 PETER & DONNA THOMAS

-To see pictures of the artists' Book-mobile, fashioned after a nineteenth century English "Redding" gypsy wagon.
-Click here.
+See pictures of our tiny home artists' book-mobile, fashioned after a 19th century English "Redding gypsy wagon".

 Read an article about the "can opening"event at Emory University for our edition of Steinbeck's Cannery Row.
 Click here